villares/Resources-for-teaching-programming/README.md

 ([repository](https://github.com/villares/Resources-for-teaching-programming/))

-## A page originally made to host data for this paper:
+## This page was originally made to host data from this paper:

 ### Python on the Landscape of Programming Tools for Design and Architectural Education

 An earlier version of this table was published as: *VILLARES, A. B. A., & MOREIRA, D. (2017). [**Python on the Landscape of Programming Tools for Design and Architectural Education**](https://villares.github.io/mestrado/VILLARES_MOREIRA_SIGRADI_2017).
 Presented at the SIGRADI 2017, Concepcíon, Chile.*

-### Extended table of Hosts, Platforms & Languages
+#### Extended table of Hosts, Platforms & Languages
 > - Drawing or 3D modeling software that embeds a scripting language on the user interface or allows automation with a very limited number of steps between programming and code execution.
 > - Tools aimed at teaching programming in a visual or graphic context.
 > - [Ad hoc: tools that have shown potential for teaching in a visual or graphic context.]